Including related provincial credits and benefits

 - sending us a completed Form RC66.

-To get the GST/HST credit, including any related provincial credits, you have to apply for it, even if you got the credit last year.
-To apply, you have to file an income tax and benefit return for 2013, even if you have not received income in the year.
+To be eligible to get the GST/HST credit, including any related provincial credits, you have to file an income tax and benefit return for 2014, even if you have not received income in the year.

-To apply for the GST/HST credit, tick yes in the GST/HST credit application area on page 1 of your return.
-If you apply for this credit, we will let you know in July 2014 how much you will get and how we calculated it.
+We will let you know in July 2015 how much you will get and how we calculated it.
 For more information, see How do we calculate your credit?

 Social insurance number (SIN)

-You need a SIN to apply for the GST/HST credit.
+You need a SIN to get the GST/HST credit.
 For more information, or to get an application for a SIN, visit the Service Canada website or call 1-800-206-7218 .
 To find the address of the Service Canada Centre nearest you, call 1-800-622-6232 .

 - driver's licence;